BCDevOps/openshift-tools/provisioning/jenkins-slaves/zap/README.md

     -p progress_file  progress file which specifies issues that are being addressed -s                short output format - dont show PASSes or example URLs -z zap_options    ZAP command line options e.g. -z "-config aaa=bbb -config ccc=ddd"

-A typical call for GWELLS is:

-    /zap/zap-full-scan.py -r index.html -t https://testapps.nrs.gov.bc.ca/gwells/

-Please see the [Jenkinsfile-zap](https://github.com/bcgov/gwells/blob/developer/Jenkinsfile-zap) file to see our implementation example.
 ### Running OWASP ZAP in the pipeline

 The simplest way of running ZAP in the pipeline is to include the following code in your pipeline Jenkinsfile: